KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

    :alt: Add_clip_drop_down

-Click the **Open Document** button on the Title Clip editor toolbar or choose **Open document** from the :menuselection:`>>` menu and load up a title saved earlier.
+Click the **Open Document** button on the Title Clip editor toolbar or choose **Open document** from the :guilabel:`>>` menu and load up a title saved earlier.

 How to edit an existing title
 -----------------------------

-Right-click the title clip in the Project Tree and select :menuselection:`Clip properties`.
+Right-click the title clip in the Project Tree and select :guilabel:`Clip properties`.

 Template Titles - User-Defined